Oklahoma State vs. Baylor NCAA Football Odds, Plays and Insights | December 4, 2021

 Baylor Stats and Trends

-- Baylor has played 12 games, with eight wins against the spread.

-- The Bears covered the spread in their only game when underdogs by 5.5 points or more.
+- The Bears have been underdogs by 5.5 points or more once this season and covered the spread.

-- Baylor's games this season have gone over the point total in 50% of its opportunities (six times in 12 games with a set point total).
+- Baylor's games this season have eclipsed the over/under six times in 12 opportunities (50%).

 - This season the Bears have 12 turnovers, four fewer than the Cowboys have takeaways (16).